Deputies: Teen wrestling champ stops kidnapping of children

 There’s no indication in police reports that the man knew the mother or her children.

-Beltan was charged with battery, assault, child abuse and kidnapping and remained jailed Friday.
+Beltran was charged with battery, assault, child abuse and kidnapping and remained jailed Friday.
 Online court records did not list an attorney for Beltran who could comment on his behalf.